fpachet/skip_markov/README.md

 ## Features

-- a mixture of order-1 Markov skip model with parameter estimation using MLE
+- a mixture of order-1 Markov skip model with parameter estimation using MLE and greedy, left-to-right sampling
-- the same, but adding predictions from future events (forward skips)
+- the same, but adding predictions from future events (forward skips) and Metropolis-Gibbs sampling

 ## Authors
 - [François Pachet](https://github.com/fpachet)